Edgar Alaffita

-Édgar Jahir Alaffita García (born 18 October 1996) is a Mexican professional footballer who plays as a defender for Liga MX club UNAM.
+Édgar Jahir Alaffita García (born 18 October 1996) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Atlético La Paz.

 Club career

 Alaffita was discovered by Miguel Fuentes, who was San Luis's coach at the time, while playing for San Luis in various youth competitions.
-He signed his first professional contract in June 2013 and made his first team league debut on August 30, 2013, coming on as a 66' substitute for Néstor Olguín in a 2–1 win against Estudiantes Tecos.
+He signed his first professional contract in June 2013 and made his first team league debut on 30 August 2013, coming on as a 66' substitute for Néstor Olguín in a 2–1 win against Estudiantes Tecos.

 Alaffita was loaned out to Club Necaxa in June 2014.

+Alaffita joined Pumas Tabasco in May 2021.
+He became a consistent starter and rose to be club captain.
+Alaffita began training with the first team, Pumas UNAM, in late 2022.
+He was ultimately included on the team roster by manager Rafael Puente Jr.

+On 8 January 2023, Alaffita made his Liga MX debut with UNAM as a member of the starting lineup in their 2–1 win over Juárez.

+In June 2023, Alaffita signed with Atlético La Paz.